-The Office of Education Abroad works closely with the Financial Aid Office to ensure students understand the financial costs (indirect and direct) for studying abroad and to understand the ins and outs of their tailored financial aid package.
+The Office of Education Abroad works closely with the Financial Aid Office to ensure students understand the financial costs (indirect and direct) for studying abroad, and that they know the ins and outs of their tailored financial aid package.
 Students will meet individually with the Financial Aid office staff to discuss their individual financial aid package—the amount of aid that qualifies for a study abroad program (if during the fall or spring semester) and other payment sources (such as loans and scholarships) to consider.

 How much money should I save?